PhyGDPO: Physics-Aware Groupwise Direct Preference Optimization for Physically Consistent Text-to-Video Generation

 \subsection{Physics-Aware Groupwise Direct Preference Optimization}

-Existing DPO algorithms are based on Bradley–Terry (BT) probabilistic model, which compares pairwise data samples, showing limitations in capturing global and holistic preference signals and aligning with human feedback.
-Besides, previous DPO~\cite{diffusiondpo,videodpo} mainly use the T2V model itself as the reward~\cite{dpo}, but the model itself exhibits weak physics reasoning ability as it usually generates physically inconsistent videos.
-To address these issues, we formulate a Physics-Aware Groupwise Direct Preference Optimization (PhyGDPO), as shown in Fig.~\ref{fig:method}.
+Existing DPO algorithms are based on the Bradley–Terry (BT) probabilistic model, which compares pairwise data samples, showing limitations in capturing global and holistic preference signals and aligning with human feedback.
+Besides, vanilla DPO uses generated video as winning case but the physical realism of the generated video is limited and some challenging physics actions are difficult to generate.
+To address these issues, we formulate a Physics-Aware Groupwise Direct Preference Optimization (PhyGDPO), as illustrated in Fig.~\ref{fig:method}.

 \textbf{Groupwise Probability.} We denote the reward as $r(c,x_0)$ with the generation $x_0$ and condition $c$.
-Different from the normal DPO, we start from the groupwise Plackett-Luce (PL) probabilistic model, as shown in Fig.~\ref{fig:method} (c).
+Different from the normal DPO, we start from the groupwise Plackett-Luce (PL) probabilistic model, as shown in Fig.~\ref{fig:method} (b).
 We adopt the real video as the winning case $x_0^w$ because it always follows physical laws and a set of generated videos as the losing cases $\mathcal{G}^l(c)=\{x_0^{l_1},\ldots,x_0^{l_m}\}$.
 The preference probability of the PL model is formulated as

 $r(c,x_0)$ can be parameterized by a neural network $\phi$~\cite{dpo} and estimated via maximum likelihood training as

 Vanilla DPO~\cite{videodpo,diffusiondpo} represents $r(c,x_0)$ by the T2V model itself as